JULIELab/JULIELab.github.io/Staff/Buechel/publication.md

 * **Sven Buechel** and Udo Hahn.
 2018.
 Emotion Representation Mapping for Automatic Lexicon Construction (Mostly) Performs on Human Level.
 Accepted for ***COLING 2018***.

 * Maria Moritz, Johannes Hellrich and **Sven Buechel**.
 2018.
 Towards a Metric for Paraphrastic Modification.
-Accepted for *DH 2018*.
+In *Digital Humanities 2018.
+Book of Abstracts*.
+Mexico City, Mexico, June 26–29, 2018.
+Pages 457–460. [[Paper](https://dh2018.adho.org/en/towards-a-metric-for-paraphrastic-modification/)]]

 * **Sven Buechel** and Udo Hahn.
 2018.
 Word Emotion Induction for Multiple Languages as a Deep Multi-Task Learning Problem.
-Accepted for ***NAACL 2018** —  Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies*, volume 1, long papers, pages 1907–1918 New Orleans, Louisiana, USA, June 1–6, 2018. [[Paper]](http://aclweb.org/anthology/N18-1173)
+Accepted for ***NAACL 2018** —  Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies*, volume 1, long papers, pages 1907–1918 New Orleans, Louisiana, USA, June 1–6, 2018. [[Paper](http://aclweb.org/anthology/N18-1173)]

 * **Sven Buechel** and Udo Hahn.
 2018.
 Representation Mapping: A Novel Approach to Generate High-Quality Multi-Lingual Emotion Lexicons.
 In *LREC 2018 - Proceedings of the 11th International Conference on Language Resources and Evaluation.
 Miyazaki, Japan, May 7-12, 2018*.
 Pages 184-191. [[Paper](http://www.lrec-conf.org/proceedings/lrec2018/pdf/402.pdf)] [[Code&Resources](https://github.com/JULIELab/EmoMap)]

 * Christina Lohr, **Sven Buechel** and Udo Hahn.
 2018.
 Sharing Copies of Synthetic Clinical Corpora without Physical Distribution - A Case Study to Get Around IPRs and Privacy Constraints Featuring the German JSYNCC Corpus.
-In *LREC 2018 - Proceedings of the 11th International Conference on Language Resources and Evaluation.
-Miyazaki, Japan, May 7-12, 2018*.
+In *LREC 2018 - Proceedings of the 11th International Conference on Language Resources and Evaluation*.
+Miyazaki, Japan, May 7-12, 2018.
 Pages 1259-1266. [[Paper](http://www.lrec-conf.org/proceedings/lrec2018/pdf/701.pdf)]

 #### 2017